vyxxr/react-native-circle-floatmenu/README.md

 });
 ```

-This will create a floating Button in the bottom right corner with 3 action buttons.
+This will create a floating Button in the bottom center with 3 action buttons.
 Also this example uses `react-native-vector-icons` for the button Icons.

 ### FAB Example